 Background diabetic retinopathy or BDR is named appropriately because it sits in the background, not itself a danger to vision, but is instead a warning sign that serious damage may be starting.
-Directly above the white arrows in the picture are two small flame shaped hemorrhages with tiny microaneurisms seen along either side of the vessel between the arrows.
-This warning sign is difficult to interpret---80% of people who have had diabetes for over 20 years have some BDR, but only about 1 out of every 4 or 5 of those with BDR will eventually suffer measurable vision impairment.
+Directly above the white arrows in the picture are two small flame-shaped hemorrhages with tiny microaneurisms seen along either side of the vessel between the arrows.
+This warning sign is difficult to interpret—80% of people who have had diabetes for over 20 years have some BDR, but only about 1 out of every 4 or 5 of those with BDR will eventually suffer measurable vision impairment.

 BDR consists of:

-- Microaneurisms: these are usually the earliest visible change in retinopathy seen on exam with an ophthalmoscope as scattered red spots in the retina where tiny, weakened blood vessels have ballooned out.
+- Microaneurisms: these are usually the earliest visible change in retinopathy seen on an exam with an ophthalmoscope as scattered red spots in the retina where tiny, weakened blood vessels have ballooned out.

 - Hemorrhages: bleeding occurs from damaged blood vessels into the retinal layers.
 This will not affect vision unless the bleeding occurs in or near the macula, causing Diabetic Macular Edema.

 - Hard Exudates: caused by proteins and lipids from the blood leaking into the retina through damaged blood vessels.
 They appear on the ophthalmoscope as hard white or yellow areas, sometimes in a ringlike structure around leaking capillaries.
 Again vision is not affected unless the macula is involved.

 BDR is usually picked up on routine eye exams in a doctor’s office, or during an exam by an ophthalmologist or optometrist.
 BDR is an early stage of damage that is visible before vision is endangered and before any symptoms are present.
 Like “borderline diabetes,” it should never be ignored because it signifies that some damage to blood vessels is already underway.